therealryanbonham/badnest/info.md

 8. In the 'Filter' box, enter `oauth2/iframe`
 9. Several network calls will appear in the Dev Tools window.
 Click on the last `iframe` call.
 10. In the Headers tab, under Request Headers, copy the entire `cookie` (beginning `OCAK=...` - **include the whole string which is several lines long and has many field/value pairs** - do not include the `cookie:` name).
 This is your `"cookie"` in `configuration.yaml`.

+## Notes

+The target temperature reported by the integration sometimes _seems_ to be slightly off by a few tens of a degree.
+This is caused by the fact that the Nest mobile app actually actually allows users to set the temperature in small increments, but the displayed temperature is rounded to the nearest 0.5 degree.
+In other words, the temperature displayed by the integration is correct, just _more exact_ than what is shown in the app.